Minecraftian14/KIIT-B20-Programs-1/README.md

 ```
 Q.1) Write a program in 'C' to find out area and circumference of a circle using
      user-defined function.
 (With Function Prototype)
-Q.2) Write a program in 'C' to find average marks obtained by a class of 20 students in a test
+Q.2) Write a program in 'C' to find out sum of two numbers using user-defined function.
+(With Function Prototype)
-     and count no. of students scored O Grade (90 and above).
-Q.3) Write a program in 'C' to search whether an item present in the given array or not.
-If
+Q.3) Write a program in 'C' to calculate 'a' to the power 'b' using user-defined function.
+(With Function Prototype)
-     present, then display the position.
-Q.4) Write a program in 'C' to find average marks obtained by a class of 20 students in a test
+Q.4) Write a program in 'C' to find average marks obtained by a class of 20 students in a test and
-     and count no. of students scored O Grade (90 and above).
+     count no. of students scored O Grade (90 and above).
 Q.5) Write a program in 'C' to search whether an item present in the given array or not.
 If
      present, then display the position.
 Q.6) Write a program in 'C' to input N integers of an array and find the largest and smallest